 If the Postal Service returns a mailed check to the cooperative, we make every effort to locate that person.
 The Unclaimed Capital Credits list contains the names of members whose checks have been returned to us because of an incorrect address.
 Contact Customer Service at 800-262-5131 if you, or someone you know, is listed.

 If one of your relatives is on the list and is deceased, we are able to rewrite the check in the name(s) of the member’s heir(s).
-Please complete the Unclaimed Capital Credits Application and return to OREMC, or call Customer Service at 800.262.5131 to request a form.
+Please complete the Unclaimed Capital Credits Application and return to OREMC, or call Member Services at 800.262.5131 to request a form.

 After a period of time, if we cannot locate individuals on the Unclaimed Captial Credit list, those funds are distributed to qualified charitable organizations in each county served by OREMC and to fund ten (10) $2,000 college scholarships to students in our service area.